-How Does Acoustic Wave Therapy for ED Work?
+How Does Low Intensity Shock-Wave Therapy for ED Work?

-Medical professionals around the world are turning to a revolutionary acoustic wave therapy technology for safe, effective ED treatment.
+Medical professionals around the world are turning to Low Intensity Shock-wave technology for safe, effective erectile dysfunction (ED) treatment.
 In Salt Lake City, ReMedical uses this non-invasive, non-surgical therapy to help men reclaim an active and satisfying intimate relationship with their partner.

-If you haven’t heard of acoustic wave technology, you might be surprised at just how effective it can be for overcoming erectile dysfunction.
+If you haven’t heard of Low Intensity Shock Wave Therapy, you might be surprised at just how effective it can be for overcoming erectile dysfunction.
 These treatments are safe and effective for almost everyone, with very few risks of side effects or interactions with medications or other treatments.

-Acoustic wave – also known as shockwave therapy – is rapidly changing the lives of ED sufferers, providing a non-prescription means of restoring function and sensation and even improving stamina and performance.
+Low Intensity Shock-wave Therapy – is rapidly changing the lives of ED sufferers, providing a non-prescription means of restoring function and sensation, and even improving stamina and performance.

 Before determining whether this treatment is right for you, it is important to understand how this therapy works and how it can address the underlying cause of your erectile dysfunction, rather than just treating the symptoms.

-Acoustic wave therapy, commonly known as extracorporeal shockwave therapy or ESWT, was first used in the early 1980s as a safe, effective and non-invasive way to treat kidney stones.
-This treatment was so effective that it quickly became the preferred approach for treating these troublesome urologic conditions.
+Acoustic wave therapy (also known as extracorporeal shockwave therapy or ESWT) and commonly known as low intensity shock-wave therapy or LISWT , was first used in the early 1980s as a safe, effective, and non-invasive way to treat kidney stones.
+This treatment was so effective that it quickly became the preferred approach for treating these troublesome urological conditions.

 Today, doctors throughout Utah and across the United States offer this breakthrough ED treatment for men, helping patients regain their confidence, desire and ability to enjoy intimacy with a partner.

 Acoustic wave therapy uses mechanically generated sound waves.
-Depending on the application and desired, these acoustic waves can range from low- to high-intensity.
-Using a small, handheld wand-type device, treatment practitioners deliver sound waves to the skin.
-The acoustic waves penetrate the skin and underling tissues to reach the desired target.
+Depending on the application and desired effect, these acoustic waves can range from low- to high-intensity.
+The sound wave frequency is tuned to the optimal frequency to break up the plaques in the blood vessel walls.
+Using a small, handheld wand-type device, treatment practitioners deliver these specialty sound waves to the skin.
+The acoustic waves penetrate the skin and underlying tissues to reach the desired targets.

-Using Acoustic Wave Therapy to Treat Erectile Dysfunction
+Using Low Intensity Shock-Wave Therapy to Treat Erectile Dysfunction

 Erectile dysfunction occurs due to the shrinking and narrowing of penile blood vessels.
 Although this process occurs naturally as men age, it can be made worse with lifestyle choices such as smoking, excess alcohol consumption, poor diet, obesity and chronic diseases such as diabetes.